PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Methodology

 \subsection{PReSS Framework}

 We model stance stability as a behavioral response to argumentative stress.
 To operationalize this, we construct structured prompts containing either supporting or counter-arguments for each statement.
 Each topic statement is presented to the model in three sequential forms: (1) the original statement, (2) the same statement with a supporting argument, and (3) the statement with a counter-argument.
 A stance that persists across these prompts is considered \textbf{stable}; a stance that reverses is considered \textbf{unstable}.
+Since the NLI classifier always selects the higher-scoring hypothesis, stances are strictly binary (left or right) with no neutral category; consequently, an unstable label always reflects a full stance reversal.
+Fig.~\ref{fig:model-beliefs} illustrates this.
 We always test the model with supporting and counter-arguments irrespective of their initial agreement/disagreement.
 This is done to capture asymmetric reactions to persuasive evidence of LLMs over some topics, e.g., if the initial opinion was to agree, and they change their opinion to disagree under a \emph{supporting} argument.
-In such cases, models appear to reconsider their stance when new evidence is introduced, reflecting their sensitivity over the topic.
+In such cases, even supportive evidence can trigger stance reversal, reflecting sensitivity over the topic.

-To operationalize this, we construct structured prompts containing either supporting or counter-arguments for each statement.
-A model exhibiting a \textbf{stable stance} should preserve its position even when presented with pressure from the opposing side.
-In contrast, a \textbf{unstable stance} is expected to update or flip its position under the same conditions.
-Fig.~\ref{fig:model-beliefs} illustrates this contrast.